LanceGomez/Gomez_LanceReeno_ShoppingCartActivity/README.md

 Finally, the program computes the total cost, applies a discount when applicable, and displays a receipt along with the updated inventory after checkout.

+AI Usage in This Project

+AI was used as a guide while developing this program, especially for debugging and fixing errors.
+I used it to help identify issues in my code, such as input validation problems and logical errors in handling the shopping cart and stock updates.

+It also helped me understand why certain errors were happening and how to fix them properly.
+One specific example was when the peso sign (₱) was showing as a “?” in the console.
+I asked for help, and it suggested using UTF-8 encoding, which solved the problem.

+Aside from debugging, I also used AI to improve parts of my code and make sure it followed the given requirements.
+All suggestions were reviewed and adjusted to match my understanding before applying them to the final program.